SmartTensors/NMFk.jl/Readme.md

     <img src="logo/nmfk-logo.png" alt="nmfk" width=25%  max-width=125px;/>
 </div>

-**NMFk** is a novel unsupervised machine learning methodology which allows for automatic identification of the optimal number of features (signals) present in the data when NMF (Nonnegative Matrix Factorization) analyses are performed.
+**NMFk** is a novel unsupervised machine learning methodology which allows for automatic identification of the optimal number of features (signals/signatures) present in the data.
 Classical NMF approaches do not allow for automatic estimation of the number of features.

-**NMFk** estimates the number of features `k` through k-means clustering coupled with regularization constraints (physical, mathematical, etc.).
+**NMFk** estimates the number of features `k` through *k*-means clustering coupled with regularization constraints (physical, mathematical, etc.).

 **NMFk** can be applied to perform: